 Secondary School Program

 If students do not continue in their education past Primary 7, they will have little hope of finding a secure line of work.
 Girls are particularly vulnerable in this community as prostitution continues to be a mainstay for many women who cannot find work elsewhere.
-In addition, if left without an option to attend further schooling, girls may be married at age 13 or 14, quickly become mothers themselves.
+In addition, if left without an option to attend further schooling, girls may be married at age 13 or 14, quickly becoming mothers themselves.

 Help Send a Student to Secondary School